logikal-io/stormware/docs/auth.rst

 Amazon Web Services
 -------------------
-The authentication logic is implemented in :class:`~stormware.amazon.auth.AWSAuth`, which looks for the credentials of the ``organization_id`` named profile, where ``organization_id`` is derived the same way as it is for the Google Cloud Platform authentication.
-If the credentials cannot be found for the named profile then the ``boto3`` :ref:`credential location mechanism
-<boto3:guide_credentials>` is used.
+The authentication logic is implemented in :class:`~stormware.amazon.auth.AWSAuth` – we look for the credentials of the ``organization_id`` named profile, which is derived the same way as it is for the Google Cloud Platform authentication.
+If the credentials cannot be found for the named profile then the ``boto3`` :ref:`credential location mechanism <boto3:guide_credentials>` is used.

 .. note::